ndgibb/Prompt-engineering-portfolio-/README.md

 # Prompt-engineering-portfolio-Nathan Gibbs #
 Focus: Home Maintenance, Mechanical Repair & Real-World Troubleshooting

 I'm a hands-on problem solver turned prompt engineer, building AI instructions from experience with tools, home systems, and real-world fixes.
 I have experience and skills in plumbing, electric, carpentry and mechanical maintenance.
 My goal: make AI more useful to homeowners, DIYers, and technicians.
+I base my prompts on the experience I have gain through my career and proven techniques I have learned using my hands-on approach in my personal life.

 ####  **Appliance Troubleshooting Prompts**
 *Identify issues with home systems and suggest logical test paths.*